CM10195 Computer Systems Architecture 2

 - An essay on Operating System issues (15%)

 These will be released after the relevant lecture: there is no

 substitute to having the material go through your brain at least once!

-Note that these slides are hints to me as to what topics I should cover: they
+Note that these slides are reminders to me as to what topics I should cover:

 The file numbers don't correspond to anything in particular in terms of